 At the Institut Pasteur

 The Institut Pasteur houses the National Reference Center (CNR) for Escherichia coli, Shigella and Salmonella.
-The CNR is hosted by the Enteric Bacterial Pathogens Unit, directed by Dr. François-Xavier Weill.
+The CNR is hosted by the Enteric Bacterial Pathogens Unit, led by Professor François-Xavier Weill.

 The CNR is involved in monitoring EHEC infections.
 In collaboration with its associated laboratory (the microbiology department of Robert Debré Hospital, part of the Paris Public Hospital Network or AP-HP), the CNR tests all EHEC strains or stool samples sent by French laboratories (both medical test and hospital laboratories).

 The CNR plays a leading role in the event of an outbreak.
 It genotypes EHEC strains and reports any epidemic clones detected to the General Directorate of Health and Santé publique France.

 When the EHEC O104:H4 outbreak occurred in Europe in May 2011 as a result of contaminated sprouts, the CNR played a key role in detecting the first cases of infection in France and developing a rapid diagnostic test for infections caused by this serotype .

 - Bucholz U et al. German outbreak of E. coli O104 :H4 associated with sprouts.
 N Engl J Med 2011; 365:1763-1770.